On this page our current volunteers can find useful information to help them in their role.

 In the event of any possible Adult Safeguarding concern, there are several steps that all our volunteers need to be aware of.

-As volunteers for The Association of Carers the main thing you need to remember is just to call in if you are worried for any reason.
+As volunteers for the Association of Carers the main thing you need to remember is just to phone something in if you are worried for any reason.

 Being vigilant when undertaking your role(s) so you can inform us of any issues is your main responsibility.